 Because in the end, aren’t we all here to pursue our passion for nature while having fun?

-So welcome to nature, where the best memories are made while embracing the chaos with a smile on your face.
+Where the best memories are made while embracing the chaos with a smile on your face.

 It’s not about who showed up the most prepared, or most experienced.